Mausoleum of the Yellow Emperor: Tomb area

-On the right side of the stone path leading to the Tomb Area lies a stone entitled the "Horse-Dismounting Stone".
-Upon the stone is written in Chinese calligraphy the words "Wen and Wu and their officials arrived at this point and dismounted their horses", a reference to Kings Wen and Wu of the Zhou dynasty.
+On the right side of the stone path leading to the Tomb Area lies a stone entitled the "Horse-Dismounting Stone(下马石)".
+Upon the stone is written in Chinese calligraphy the words "Wen and Wu and their officials arrived at this point and dismounted their horses(文武官员至此下马)", a reference to Kings Wen and Wu of the Zhou dynasty.
 Nearer to the Tomb lies the "Immortal Han Wu Altar".

 According to tradition, as Emperor Wu of the Han dynasty was returning from a northern campaign against the Xiongnu, he stopped at the mausoleum and made offerings.

 The current mausoleum is 3.6 meters tall, 48 meters in circumference, and is surrounded by a brick wall.
 On the south side stands a Ming dynasty stone stele that reads "Qiao Mountain Dragon Rider" (橋山龍馭), a reference to the story of the Yellow Emperor and his family riding into the west on a golden dragon.
 The eastern side's stele hallway preserves 57 Imperial stele commissioned by various emperors.
-On the western side stand returned commemoration stele from Hong Kong and Macao.
+On the western side stands the returned commemoration stele from Hong Kong and Macao.

 In the main hall, called the "Great Hall of Man and Civilization's First Ancestor" (人文初祖大殿), stands a relief sculpture of the Yellow Emperor, as well as a niche shrine decorated with the four great spirit animals of Chinese astrology: the Azure Dragon, the White Tiger, the Vermilion Bird, and the Black Tortoise.
 In the memorial pavilion are arranged several dedicatory inscriptions from modern Chinese leaders Sun Yat-sen, Chiang Kai-shek, Mao Zedong, and Deng Xiaoping.
-In front of the tomb is a pavilion for offerings, in the middle of which stands a stone stele with the three characters "Yellow Emperor Mausoleum".
+In front of the tomb is a pavilion for offerings, in the middle of which stands a stone stele with the three chinese characters "Yellow Emperor Mausoleum(黄帝陵)".
 The stele was erected by Chiang Kai-shek during the Second Sino-Japanese War but was chiseled blank in 1956 before being restored in 1963 by Guo Moruo.